Last updated January 2025; effective from January 2025

 If you have any questions about how we process your personal data then you can contact our DPO on dpo@spill.chat.

-❓ What we do
+â What we do

 Spill App Ltd provides all-in-one mental health support for employees.
-This includes one-to-one sessions, manager mental health training, and regular feelings check-ins — embedded into the company's Slack or MS Teams or accessed via email login depending on your plan.
+This includes one-to-one sessions, manager mental health training, and regular feelings check-ins â embedded into the company's Slack or MS Teams.

-As a company dealing with sensitive issues to do with people’s mental health, we take privacy and confidentiality extremely seriously.
+As a company dealing with sensitive issues to do with peopleâs mental health, we take privacy and confidentiality extremely seriously.

 Spill processes your data for the purpose of offering our service, meaning remote sessions, wellbeing tools, and mental health content.

-Principally, we’re a data controller with regards to the user data we collect for the purposes of providing the Spill services.
-If you’re based in the US, Spill Inc and Spill App Ltd are joint controllers for this data.
+Principally, weâre a data controller with regards to the user data we collect for the purposes of providing the Spill services.
+If youâre based in the US, Spill Inc and Spill App Ltd are joint controllers for this data.

 Being a controller means that we are trusted to look after and deal with your personal information in accordance with data protection law.
 We determine the ways and means of processing your data and must therefore be accountable for it.

+If you have questions about the invitation process via Slack, Microsoft Teams or email, please contact your employer. â Note: If you are the organiser of a Team Check-in, then we are a processor for the data used to set up the invite by you.
 If you select a meeting, Spill will use the video link URL for that event in order to generate a Team Check-in URL.
 When setting up the meeting, Spill will only process the data you ask us to process and do this as a processor on behalf of your employer.
-For details about the information collected during Team Check-in, please see below.
-If you have any questions about how we handle your personal data, please email us at dpo@spill.chat.
+For details about the information collected during Team Check-in, please see below. â If you have any questions about how we handle your personal data, please email us at dpo@spill.chat.

-🔒 Your rights
+đ Your rights

-As a data subject you have rights in respect of our processing of your personal data when we are the controller of your data: Your right of access - you have the right to ask us for copies of your personal information.
-Your right to rectification - you have the right to ask us to rectify information you think is inaccurate.
-You also have the right to ask us to complete information you think is incomplete.
-Your right to erasure - you have the right to ask us to erase your personal information in certain circumstances.
-Your right to restriction of processing - you have the right to ask us to restrict the processing of your information in certain circumstances.
-Your right to object to processing - you have the right to object to our processing your information if the legal basis is legitimate interests.
-Your right to data portability - this only applies to information you have given us.
+As a data subject you have rights in respect of our processing of your personal data when we are the controller of your data: âYour right of access - you have the right to ask us for copies of your personal information. âYour right to rectification - you have the right to ask us to rectify information you think is inaccurate.
+You also have the right to ask us to complete information you think is incomplete. âYour right to erasure - you have the right to ask us to erase your personal information in certain circumstances. âYour right to restriction of processing - you have the right to ask us to restrict the processing of your information in certain circumstances. âYour right to object to processing - you have the right to object to our processing your information if the legal basis is legitimate interests. âYour right to data portability - this only applies to information you have given us.
 You have the right to ask that we transfer the information you gave us from one organisation to another, or give it to you.
 The right only applies if we are processing information based on your consent or under a contract, or in talks about entering into one, and the processing is automated.

 If you want to exercise any of these rights, please just contact us on dpo@spill.chat.
 In the UK and the EU you also have the right to lodge a complaint about our processing with a supervisory authority.